 Set the smaller ball in the cavity and leave to rise for 1 hour at 105°F / 40°C, or for 1 hour 30 minutes to 2 hours at room temperature.

 See how nicely it’s risen.
 Be careful not to let it rise too much because then it might flop.

 Lightly beat the egg with the milk and use a pastry brush to glaze the entire top.

 Bake at 350°F / 175°C (convection or fan-assisted oven) for 25 minutes.
-The dough will rise even more and turn a lovely golden color.
+The dough will rise even more and turn a lovely golden colour.
 Here it is, light and airy!
-And for breakfast, toast slices and spread them with your favorite jam.
+And for breakfast, toast slices and spread them with your favourite jam.